rodo1899/SAScripts/README.md

 # SA Scripts

-This is a temporary repo for examples of useful SA Powershell scripts
+This is a temporary repo for examples of useful Systems Administrator Powershell scripts

-## Subheader
+##